Continuous Mean-Covariance Bandits: Introduction

 The CMCB framework finds a wide range of real-world applications, including finance~\cite{Markowitz1952}, company operation~\cite{computer_operation2004} and online advertising~\cite{online_advertsing2017}.
 For example, in stock markets, investors choose portfolios based on the observed prices of all stocks (full-information feedback), with the goal of earning high returns and meanwhile minimizing risk.
 In company operation, managers allocate investment budgets to several correlated business and only observe the returns of the invested business (semi-bandit feedback), with the objective of achieving high returns and low risk.
 In clinical trials, clinicians select a treatment comprised of different drugs and only observe an overall therapeutic effect (full-bandit feedback), where good therapeutic effects and high stability are both desirable.

-For both CMCB-FI and CMCB-SB, we propose optimal algorithms (within logarithmic factors) and establish matching lower bounds for the problems, and contribute novel techniques in analyzing the risk of chosen actions and exploiting the covariance information.
+For both CMCB-FI and CMCB-SB, we propose novel algorithms and establish nearly matching lower bounds for the problems, and contribute novel techniques in analyzing the risk of chosen actions and exploiting the covariance information.
 For CMCB-FB, we develop a novel algorithm which adopts a carefully designed action set to estimate the expected rewards and covariance, with non-trivial regret guarantees.
 Our theoretical results offer an explicit quantification of the influences of arbitrary covariance structures on learning performance, and our empirical evaluations also demonstrate the superior performance of our algorithms.

 Our work differs from previous works on bandits with covariance~\cite{online_variance_minimization2006,online_variance_minimization2012,known_covariance2016,covariance-adapting2020} in the following aspects. (i) We consider the reward-risk objective under continuous decision space and stochastic environment, while existing works study either combinatorial bandits, where the decision space is discrete and risk is not considered in the objective, or adversarial online optimization. (ii) We do not assume a prior knowledge or direct feedback on the covariance matrix as in~\cite{online_variance_minimization2006,online_variance_minimization2012,known_covariance2016}. (iii) Our results for full-information and full-bandit feedback explicitly characterize the impacts of arbitrary covariance structures, whereas prior results, e.g., \cite{known_covariance2016,covariance-adapting2020}, only focus on independent or positively-correlated cases.
 These differences pose new challenges in algorithm design and analysis, and demand new analytical techniques.